Staphylococcal Scalded Skin Syndrome

 Diagnosis is suspected clinically, but confirmation usually requires biopsy (frozen section may give earlier results).
 Specimens show noninflammatory superficial splitting of the epidermis.
 In children, skin cultures are seldom positive; in adults, they are frequently positive.
 Cultures should be taken from the conjunctiva, nasopharynx, blood, urine, and areas of possible primary infection, such as the umbilicus in a neonate or suspect skin lesions.
 Cultures should not be taken from bullae because they are sterile.

-Differential diagnosis includes drug hypersensitivity, viral exanthemas, scarlet fever, thermal burns, genetic bullous diseases (eg, some types of epidermolysis bullosa), acquired bullous diseases (eg, pemphigus vulgaris, bullous pemphigoid), and toxic epidermal necrolysis (see Differentiating Staphylococcal Scalded Skin Syndrome (SSSS) and Toxic Epidermal Necrolysis (TEN) and see Stevens-Johnson Syndrome (SJS) and Toxic Epidermal Necrolysis (TEN) ).
-Stevens-Johnson syndrome is characterized by mucosal involvement, which is absent in SSSS.
+Differential diagnosis includes drug hypersensitivity, viral exanthemas, scarlet fever, thermal burns, genetic bullous diseases (eg, some types of epidermolysis bullosa), acquired bullous diseases (eg, pemphigus vulgaris, bullous pemphigoid), and toxic epidermal necrolysis (see Table: Differentiating Staphylococcal Scalded Skin Syndrome (SSSS) and Toxic Epidermal Necrolysis (TEN) and Stevens-Johnson Syndrome and Toxic Epidermal Necrolysis (TEN)).
+The mucosal surfaces are spared in SSSS; however, they are affected in Stevens-Johnson syndrome and toxic epidermal necrolysis.

 Differentiating Staphylococcal Scalded Skin Syndrome (SSSS) and Toxic Epidermal Necrolysis (TEN)